 - Improve education and job readiness in our community?

 - Support diversity, inclusiveness and underserved populations?

 If the concept is within our authority, then the idea is reviewed by staff.
 Ideas will be ranked based on the above community priorities and the highest scoring projects will be taken to our elected board of commissioners for consideration and possible approval.
 Please note that the Commission is planning to fully fund fiber internet expansion over the next five years.

 Projects should generally by submitted by May 1 to be considered for the following year’s budget and work plan.
 However, project requests are accepted year round and if funding and resources are available, it is possible that some projects could still be funded after May 1.
-At this time, there is some 2021 funding available for “quick-hit” projects.

 Public Power Benefit Project Application